Dicklesworthstone/fmd_blog_posts/04_making_of_the_mindmap_generator.md

 ## The Redundancy Problem: Fighting Against Information Duplication

-Perhaps the most persistent challenge in developing the system was preventing redundancy—the same information appearing multiple times in different parts of the mindmap.
+One of the persistent challenges in developing the system was preventing redundancy— the same information appearing multiple times in different parts of the mindmap.
 This is particularly difficult because:

 1. Similar concepts might be expressed using different language
 2. The same information might be relevant to multiple topics